material-components/material-components-web/test/screenshot/README.md

 3. File structure:

         /test/screenshot
+            /spec
                 /mdc-foo
                     /classes
                         - baseline.html
                         - dense.html
                         - ...
                     /mixins
-                    - custom.scss
                         - fill-color.html
                         - filled-accessible.html
                         - ink-color.html
                         - ...
+                    /fixture.js
+                    /fixture.scss

 4. Do not test _combinations_ of mixins and modifier classes unless:
     1. It's necessary to prevent a regression; or
-    2. We explicitly support the combination, and the implementation is likely to have bugs (e.g., `mdc-button--dense` and `mdc-button-outline-width` both set `line-height`)
+    2. We explicitly support the combination, and the implementation is likely to have bugs \
+        (e.g., `mdc-button--dense` and `mdc-button-outline-width` both set `line-height`)

 ### Example test page